Second release of the CoRe database of binary neutron star merger waveforms: Conclusion

 Finally, as a first application of the \core~database, we fitted phenomenological formulas for the merger amplitude, frequency, and GW luminosity.
 These fits are able to model the \core~data with high accuracy ($<5\%$ for the merger amplitude and frequency and $17\%$ for the peak luminosity).
 We also recalibrated various quasi-universal relations between the post-merger peak frequency and the binary parameters, again finding deviations from the universal relations of only a few percent.
 These were used in \cite{Breschi:2022xnc} to construct the first complete inspiral, merger, and post-merger waveform model for BNS.

 We release the \core~database to the community with the hope that it will enable future discoveries in GW astronomy.
 Potential applications include the development of new waveform models, the validation of data analysis pipelines and new numerical relativity codes, and the planning of future GW experiments.
-In the future, we plan to release new simulation data on a rolling basis, with data releases taking place at the time of the publication of the each paper.
+In the future, we plan to release new simulation data on a rolling basis, with data releases taking place at the publication time of the corresponding paper.

 \ack

 AG, MB acknowledge partial support from the Deutsche Forschungsgemeinschaft (DFG) under Grant No. 406116891 within the Research Training Group RTG 2522/1.
 FZ, MB, SB, GD acknowledge support from the EU H2020 under ERC Starting Grant, no.~BinGraSp-714626.
 DR acknowledges funding from the U.S. Department of Energy, Office of Science, Division of Nuclear Physics under Award Number(s) DE-SC0021177 and from the National Science Foundation under Grants No. PHY-2011725, PHY-2020275, PHY-2116686, and AST-2108467.
 SB acknowledges support from the Deutsche Forschungsgemeinschaft, DFG, project MEMI number BE 6301/2-1.
 BB acknowledges support from the Deutsche Forschungsgemeinschaft, DFG, Grant BR 2176/5-1.
 WT acknowledges funding from the National Science Foundation under Grants PHY-2011729 and PHY-2136036.